Energy hardship expert panel and reference group

 Work programme

-The Panel is taking an inclusive and collaborative approach throughout its work, with engagement feeding into every stage of its mahi.
+The Panel took an inclusive and collaborative approach throughout its work, with engagement feeding into every stage of its mahi.

-Since it was established, the Panel has engaged with a wide range of communities and key stakeholder groups to hear their experiences of energy and energy hardship, and supporting energy wellbeing.
+The Panel engaged with a wide range of communities and key stakeholder groups to hear their experiences of energy and energy hardship, and supporting energy wellbeing.

-These groups include individuals and whānau living in energy hardship, experts and representatives from across the energy sector, beneficiary advocacy groups, Māori and Pasifika community-level providers, health and social services and energy-related sectors.
+These groups included individuals and whānau living in energy hardship, experts and representatives from across the energy sector, beneficiary advocacy groups, Māori and Pasifika community-level providers, health and social services and energy-related sectors.

-The Panel has also commissioned research and held collaborative workshops to develop its understanding of the root causes of energy hardship, and consider options on how these can be best be addressed.
+The Panel also commissioned research and held collaborative workshops to develop its understanding of the root causes of energy hardship, and considered options on how these can be best be addressed.

 The Outcomes framework and focus areas document describes the key areas of the Panel’s work.

-The Panel has also grouped the underlying causes of energy hardship into 5 kete:
+The Panel also grouped the underlying causes of energy hardship into 7 kete:

 • Health of the home